 Abenomics refers to an aggressive set of monetary and fiscal policies, combined with structural reforms, geared toward pulling Japan out of its decades-long deflationary slump.
 These are the policy's "three arrows."

-Fiscal stimulus began in 2013 with economic recovery measures totaling 20.2 trillion yen ($210 billion), of which 10.3 trillion ($116 billion) was direct government spending.
+— Fiscal stimulus began in 2013 with economic recovery measures totaling 20.2 trillion yen ($210 billion), of which 10.3 trillion ($116 billion) was direct government spending.
 Abe's hefty stimulus package, Japan's second-largest ever, focused on building critical-infrastructure projects, such as bridges, tunnels, and earthquake-resistant roads.
 A separate 5.5 trillion yen boost followed in April 2014, and after the December 2014 elections, Abe pushed another spending package, worth 3.5 trillion yen.
+Through 2016, with Japan’s recovery still sputtering, Abe’s budget continued the near-record levels of deficit spending.

 Under BOJ Governor Haruhiko Kuroda, the bank undertook an initial round of QE in 2013 that doubled its balance sheet.
-But with inflation continuing to stagnate at well below 1 percent, the bank has moved into a second, open-ended phase of QE consisting of $660 billion in yearly asset purchases that Kuroda says will continue until the 2 percent inflation target is achieved.
+But with inflation stagnating below 1 percent into 2017, the bank has moved into a second, open-ended phase of QE consisting of $660 billion in yearly asset purchases that Kuroda says will continue until the 2 percent inflation target is achieved.
 The scale of the purchases is unmatched anywhere in the world: the value of the assets held by the BOJ has exceeded 70 percent of GDP, while the U.S. Federal Reserve's and European Central Bank's assets, by contrast, both stand below 25 percent of their respective GDPs.

 What are the prospects for structural reform?

-Many analysts argue that the success of Abe's plans ultimately rely on this third arrow, structural reform.
-In June 2014, Abe announced a broad reform package, including corporate tax cuts, agriculture liberalization, and initiatives to overhaul regulation of the energy, environment, and health-care sectors.
-His proposals include a shift in the investment strategy of government pension funds and tax incentives to increase career opportunities for women.
+Many analysts argue that the success of Abe's plans ultimately rely on structural reform.
+In June 2014, Abe announced a broad reform package, including corporate tax cuts, agriculture liberalization, labor market reform, and initiatives to overhaul regulation of the energy, environment, and health-care sectors.

 Japan’s demographics portend a troubling future.
 The working-age Japanese population contracted by 6 percent over the past decade, and Japan could lose more than a third of its population over the next fifty years.
 In September 2015, Abe announced an "Abenomics 2.0" platform that centers on raising the birth rate and expanding social security.
 He also created a new cabinet position, held by Katsunobu Kato, devoted to reversing Japan's demographic decline.

-This progress on agriculture reform gave a critical boost to the Trans-Pacific Partnership (TPP), a regional free trade agreement Japan recently concluded with the United States and eleven other Pacific Rim countries.
-Japan's agricultural industry has lobbied against the deal, objecting to the removal of high tariffs and other protective measures.
-Health-care providers and other sectors have also complained of the deal's potentially adverse affects.
+This progress on agriculture reform was central to Abe’s push to complete the Trans-Pacific Partnership (TPP), a regional free trade agreement with the United States and eleven other Pacific Rim countries.
+Japan's agricultural industry in particular lobbied against the deal, objecting to the removal of high tariffs and other protective measures.

-Abe hopes his extraordinary monetary policy will change this dynamic, starting with bringing down exchange rates and giving exports a major boost.
+Abe hoped his extraordinary monetary policy would change this dynamic, starting with bringing down exchange rates and giving exports a major boost.
 Indeed, the yen has fallen a dramatic 50 percent against the dollar since the end of 2012.
-But export growth has been tepid, and Japan's Nikkei index has been volatile.

-Indeed, a weaker yen is a double-edged sword, given that it can drive up the price of imports, which can dampen consumer demand and lead to reduced spending.
-At the same time, plunging global oil prices, which have fallen from more than $100 a barrel in 2014 to around $30 a barrel in 2016, have added to Japan's deflation woes.
+However, a weaker yen is a double-edged sword, given that it can drive up the price of imports, which can dampen consumer demand and lead to reduced spending.
+At the same time, plunging global oil prices, which fell from more than $100 a barrel in 2014 to a low of under $30 a barrel in 2016, have added to Japan's deflation woes.
 With cheap oil and a stagnant world economy both likely to continue for the foreseeable future, "reflating" Japan's economy will be even harder.

 Thus, most observers agree that deeper structural changes are needed.
 Without greater consumer demand based on increased wages, which have fallen 9 percent in real terms since 1997, or a major demographic shift, the Japanese economy will continue to struggle.